ObiWanLansi/UwpAppWithWindowsTemplateStudio/README.md

 # UwpAppWithWindowsTemplateStudio
-A Small Example Created UWP Test Created With The Windows Template Studio
+A Small UWP Example Created With The Windows Template Studio

 # Screenshot